CESSProject/doc-v2/storage-miner/running.md

 If `/cess` appears, the disk has been successfully mounted.

-## Prepare CESS Accounts
+# Prepare CESS Accounts

 Miners need to create two wallet accounts.

 - **Earning Account**: Used to receive mining rewards.
 - **Staking Account**: Used to pay for staking fees.
 - **Signature Account**: Used to sign blockchain transactions.
 If no staking account is specified, this account will also be used to pay staking fees.
-- **Storage Deposit**: To keep the storage node miner in honoring its service commitment, the miner account will have its native tokens locked for the storage amount he pledges to offer.
+- **Storage Deposit**: To keep the storage node miner in honoring its service commitment, the miner account will have its native tokens locked for the storage amount pledged to offer.
 Currently in testnet, it is 4,000 TCESS per TB.
 The pledged space is **round up** to the closest TB unit and locked for that amount multiply with 4,000 TCESS.
+The minimum locked token is also 4,000 TCESS.

 Please refer to [Creating CESS Accounts](../community/cess-account.md) for creating a CESS account, goto [CESS faucet](https://cess.cloud/faucet.html) to get our testnet tokens, TCESS, or [contact us](../introduction/contact.md) to get assistance.

 # Install CESS Client

-1. Check for the latest version at：https://github.com/CESSProject/cess-nodeadm/tags
+1. Check for the latest version at: <https://github.com/CESSProject/cess-nodeadm/tags>

 2. Download and install